SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/01_CPP_Course.md

 int func();
 int foo(void);
 ```
 If we call the function func() with an argument, the compiler doesn't throw an error.
-Bu if we call function foo() with an argument the compiler does it.
+But if we call function foo(void) with an argument the compiler does it.

 However, calling both function with an argument is a syntax error in C++.